Advertisements

 Scaling In and Out of Positions

-“Scaling in” means to increase the number of lots in a position as the price is going in the favorable direction and your confidence is rising that the trade will be profitable.
+“Scaling in” means increasing the number of lots in a position as the price is going in the favorable direction and your confidence is rising that the trade will be profitable.
 “Scaling out” is to reduce the number of lots in a position as price momentum fades.
-Scaling in and out is a sensible tactic, although it requires good bookkeeping, unless you are trading on such a tiny timeframe that you would be spending all your time placing orders and being distracted from watching the market action.
+Scaling in and out is a sensible tactic, although it requires good bookkeeping unless you are trading on such a tiny timeframe that you would be spending all your time placing orders and being distracted from watching the market action.

 Some traders say they would never use any tactic that reduces total profitability.
 But this smacks of desperation and is a failure to see the forest for the trees.
 Any method that reduces the risk of losses and actual losses over time is keeping you at the table.
 You cannot play if all your chips are gone.
 Scaling in is a particularly useful discipline for those who are impetuous in pulling the trigger.